 Patients with Severe/Critical COVID-19 or Who Are Severely Immunocompromised

 For patients with severe to critical illness or who are severely immunocompromised, the CDC recommends extending the duration of isolation or precautions from 10 days to up to 20 days from illness onset.

 A test-based strategy for discontinuing isolation could be considered for persons who are severely immunocompromised, however the CDC recommends this be done in consultation with infectious disease experts.

 When their isolation period ends, the patient is considered recovered and may resume their usual activities including return to in-person work and/or school.
 They should be reminded to continue to practice physical distancing (at least 6 feet away) and to wear a face covering when they are interacting with others who are not members of their household in public and private.
 Neither Public Health clearance nor a negative COVID-19 test is required for return to work/school.

-Close contacts of confirmed COVID-19 cases are required to self-quarantine, per the Los Angeles County Health Officer quarantine orders.
+Close contacts of confirmed COVID-19 cases are required* to self-quarantine (stay home and separate themselves from others), per the Los Angeles County Health Officer quarantine orders.
 They must stay in quarantine and monitor their health for 10 days from their last contact with the infectious person.
 If they remain asymptomatic, after Day 10 they are allowed to discontinue quarantine on the condition they follow these additional precautions: